 Large commercial sites will either allocate a site or direct leaders to specific areas dedicated to group use.
 Certain factions within the group may require separating or the group might be of mixed gender.
 Groups may need to be briefed on behaviour issues and this may be of more concern on large commercial sites.
-Smaller 'wild camping' sites will present a different set of issues and will need to be chosen carefully with due regard to wind, weather, underfoot conditions, the durability of the ground and other users.
+Smaller 'wild camping' sites will present a different set of issues and will need to be chosen carefully with due regard to access issues, wind, weather, underfoot conditions, the durability of the ground and other users.
 It is worth questioning candidates on the impact that overnight camps may have on others and the environment and how they would manage these issues.

 Candidates should be questioned on what hazards are present at any potential site.
-For example, on commercial sites candidates could be asked if there are there any issues with traffic or any other hazard and how they might manage that risk.
-At the other end of the spectrum extreme weather may become an issue on a wild camp so providers must explore this with candidates and be assured that candidates can identify and manage hazards.
+For example, on commercial sites candidates could be asked how they might manage hazards such as site traffic.
+At the other end of the spectrum extreme weather may become an issue on a wild camp so providers must explore this with candidates and be assured that candidates can identify and manage associated hazards.
 Assessors must ensure candidates are aware of this and have the necessary knowledge to deal with an unforeseen event or emergency and that includes good effective strategies for locating missing group members.